CSPS-EFPC-DAAN/Learner-Manual-Manuel-de-l-apprenant/index.md

 The Digital Academy User Experience (UX) team will be conducting a user research study throughout Premium to better our understand your Premium experience and improve the program for future cohorts.
 Your participation in the activities, which include interviews and co-creation exercises, are completely voluntary.
 Please know that your participation would be a valuable addition to our research and findings, and any information gathered will be kept confidential.
 If you'd like to get involved or have any questions, please contact [Janki Padaliya](mailto:janki.padaliya@canada.ca) and/or [Vivian Qi Fu](mailto:vivian.qifu@canada.ca).
 More details will be provided in Moodle soon.

+## <span style="color:rgb(218,121,122)">Annex A: Roles</span>

+**Instructor**
+Who: Seasoned subject matter expert
+Role: - Delivers content (in the classroom and virtually)
+      - Interacts with learners
+      - Adapts content and delivery to learners’ needs
+      - Encourages knowledge transfer and application Availability and access: During instructor-led learning from November 4 to December 20.

 ## <span style="color:rgb(218,121,122)">Stay in Touch</span>

 * [Sign up for our newsletter](http://eepurl.com/dKe2co)